HUDI External Table

 Parameter Description

-- Deleting an external table does not delete the data, as the data is stored in an external system.
-Deleting only removes the table mapping information.
+- Dropping an external table does not delete the underlying data, because the data is stored in an external system.
+The drop operation only removes the table's mapping metadata.

 Example